-- Please note, the proposed rule only makes reference to measurement and fitting services related to custom fit garments, however, standard fit garments also require measurement and fitting services. - While the large majority of standard fit garments are constructed using a circular knit, and the large majority of custom fit garments are constructed using a flat knit, there are also flat knit standard fit garments and circular knit custom garments.
-Medicare may wish to consider codes that differentiate between each possible combination, as each variation contains unique therapeutic properties and unique manufacturing costs. - We have concerns with the proposed method for calculating the reimbursement rates for compression garments.
+- While the large majority of standard fit garments are constructed using a circular knit, and the large majority of custom fit garments are constructed using a flat knit, there are also flat knit standard fit garments and circular knit custom garments.
+Medicare may wish to consider codes that differentiate between each possible combination, as each variation contains unique therapeutic properties and unique manufacturing costs. - CMS does not feel it is necessary to create as many new codes as were suggested by commenters, but laid out a procedure for adding additional codes in the future if it becomes apparent they are needed. (pages 39-40) - We have concerns with the proposed method for calculating the reimbursement rates for compression garments.
 Utilization of Medicaid rates to establish state-by-state Medicare rates will result in geographic discrepancies in pricing.
 Further, if the Medicare reimbursement rates are unreasonably low, vendors will be unwilling to supply these items and patients may be left without access.
 And likewise, patients are burdened when reimbursement rates are unnecessarily high, as even with Medicare coverage beneficiaries will be required to pay 20%.